saramagliacane/saramagliacane.github.io/content/publication/auzina2023/index.md

 publication_types:
 - '1'
 abstract:
-  Neural ordinary differential equations (NODEs) have been proven useful for learning non-linear dynamics of arbitrary trajectories.
+  'Neural ordinary differential equations (NODEs) have been proven useful for learning non-linear dynamics of arbitrary trajectories.
 However, current NODE methods capture variations across trajectories only via the initial state value or by autoregressive encoder updates.
 In this work, we introduce Modulated Neural ODEs
 (MoNODEs), a novel framework that sets apart dynamics states from underlying static factors of variation and improves the existing NODE methods.
 In particular,